 Types Of Electric Guitars : Rickenbacker 330

-The distinctive Rickenbacker semi-acoustic guitars were used extensively in the sixties, and today, whilst not as popular as Fender and Gibson models, still have a fair amount of users.
+The distinctive Rickenbacker semi-acoustic guitars were used extensively in the sixties, and today, while not as popular as Fender and Gibson models, still have a fair amount of users.
 They are known for their jangly, bright sound and are popular with 60s-influenced guitar bands.

 Types Of Electric Guitars : Archtop